 These are the settings we used to test these headphones.
 Our results are only valid when using these settings.
 Since this wireless headset is designed for Xbox One consoles, it doesn't come with a USB dongle.
 We used an Xbox Wireless Adapter to pair it with our PC.
 All of our sound and microphone testing was done with this connection.

 The Corsair HS75 XB have a poor noise isolation performance.
 They hardly block out any background noise in the bass and mid-ranges, so you can hear the deep rumble of bus and plane engines or chatter from people nearby.
-However, they're able to block out higher-frequency noises, like the hum from AC units.
+However, they can block out higher-frequency noises, like the hum from AC units.

 The Corsair HS75 XB have passable leakage.
 They leak a bit of sound, and if you're listening to your audio at high volumes, others may hear some of it, even in a somewhat noisy environment like an office.